 5. Hire Multi-Tasking Vendors

-7. Borrow or Rent Attire and Accessories
+7. Rent or Borrow Outfits and Accessories

 8. Simplify Your Menu

-9. Use Technology for Invitations and RSVPs
+9. Go the Virtual Route for Invitations and RSVPs

 10. Limit Alcohol Options